mitotic/fifofum/doc/FMS-test.md

-# Using fifofim with GFDL/FMS dynamical core
+# Using fifofum with GFDL/FMS dynamical core

 `fifofum` has been tested with the shallow water atmospheric dynamical core from the [Flexible Modeling System](http://www.gfdl.noaa.gov/fms) developed by